stevepetcu/code-dojo/diamond-kata/PHP/phpspec-tdd-baby-steps/README.md

 make all
 ```

-**OBS**: If an "_ERROR: Couldn't connect to Docker daemon._" message is displayed at any time, make sure the docker-machine is evaluated in the current terminal:
+**Note**: If an `ERROR: Couldn't connect to Docker daemon.` message is displayed at any time, make sure the docker-machine is evaluated in the current terminal:
 ```bash
 eval $(docker-machine env dk.php.phpspec-tdd-baby-steps)
 ```